-The normal figures quoted in published data for the life of a numerical indicator tube is 5,000 hours with a continuous display of one character, and 30,000 hours when sequentially changing from one digit to the next every 100 hours or less.
+Typical figures quoted in published data for the life of a numerical indicator tube is 5,000 hours with a continuous display of one character, and 30,000 hours when sequentially changing from one digit to the next every 100 hours or less.

 Around this time Burroughs introduced the "Panaplex" display providing multiple digits in a single planar tube, see below.
 Also based on cold-cathode technology, it used the familiar 7-segments to produce each digit, and required less manual assembly during manufacture and so was cheaper per digit.
 It also made more efficient use of space so that more digits could be packed into a smaller size.
 Although more common in desktop calculators the Panaplex was also used in some hand-held calculators.
 See the Compucorp 324G and Keystone 88.

-The sandwiched glass plates of a Panaplex display.
+Above is shown the sandwiched glass plates of a Panaplex display.
 The rear has a sealed glass nipple where the vacuum was achieved during manufacture.

 This photograph illustrates that depending on how the ambient light falls on an unlit Pananplex display it characteristically shows the individual 7 segments of each digit or the cell of each digit.